 Mr. Zweledinga Pallo Jordan paid an impromptu visit to Upper Campus on Monday, 13 March.
 He is the eldest child of the late Professor Archibald Campbell and Dr. Phyllis Priscilla “Nogqaza” Ntantala-Jordan, both of whom have deep connections to the University of Cape Town.
 The Humanities Arts Block was officially renamed the AC Jordan Building in August 2014.

 In 2016, the Centre for Film and Media Studies hosted its first African Filmmaking Fellowship.
-The programme is designed to equip Africa’s next generation of talented filmmakers by training academics and postgraduate students in film, media and journalism to teach others.
+The programme is designed to ensure Africa’s next generation of talented filmmakers by training academics and postgraduate students in film, media and journalism.